TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-examples.md

 Like at HPC, at LUMI, computing resources are allocated to the user by the resource manager Slurm.
 More about Slurm scripts at LUMI can be found [here](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).

-- At LUMI partitions can be allocated by [node](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-node) or by [resources](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-resources).
+- At LUMI, partitions can be allocated by [node](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-node) or by [resources](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-resources).

-- **User always has to specify the account.** It is mandatory!
+- **The user always has to specify the account.** It is mandatory!

-    Account specification can be done by adding into Slurm script `#SBATCH --account=project_XXX` line or by adding the following two lines into `.bashrc` file by command:
+    Account specification can be done by adding into the Slurm script `#SBATCH --account=project_XXX` line or by adding the following two lines into the `.bashrc` file by command:

     ```bash
     cat <<EOT > .bashrc